 Since June 30, 2008, the liquidity crisis in the credit, housing and mortgage markets blossomed into a global economic crisis of significant proportions.
 Both U.S. and global investment markets experienced significant declines since June 30, 2008.
 For the fiscal year ended June 30, 2009, the System's total fund investment return declined 18.1% and net assets available for benefits declined \$1,135.8 million to \$4,461.2 million.
 Investment results since June 30, 2009 have improved, and as a result of that improvement, the market value of net assets available for benefits has recovered to \$7.4 billion as of June 30, 2014.
 (It should be noted that future contributions to the System will be based upon the actuarial value of the System's assets, not market value, and such actuarial values will differ from market value.)
 The System's investments returned 12.9% for the year ended June 30, 2010.
 Based on the System's current asset allocations and market index returns over the same period, the System's investment returns are consistent with investment market returns.
 For the twelve months ending June 30, 2011, the System's total fund investment return (at market) was 23%.
 The actuarial rate of return for the year ended June 30, 2011 was 6.9%, which resulted in recognition of an actuarial loss.
 For the twelve months ending June 30, 2012, the System's total fund investment return (at market) was 0.9%.
 The actuarial rate of return for the year ended June 30, 2012 was 3.22%, which resulted in recognition of an actuarial loss.
 For the twelve months ending June 30, 2013 and June 30, 2014, the System's total fund investment returns (at market) were 14.5% and 17.6%, respectively.
-For the six months ending December 31, 2014, the System's total fund investment return (at market) was 0.5%.
+For the twelve months ending June 30, 2015, the System's total fund investment return (at market) was 3.5%.
+For the six months ending December 31, 2015, the System's total fund investment return (at market) was -2.8%.
 The System is a long-term investor.
 No prediction can be made of the short-term or long-term investment prospects for the System's investment portfolio.
-The System's net position was valued at \$7.4 billion as of December 31, 2014.
+The System's net position was valued at \$7.4 billion as of December 31, 2015.